-Dr. Alyssa L. Provencio (you can call her Dr. P) is a visiting assistant professor in the Department of Political Science and core faculty of the Master of Public Administration program at the University of Central Oklahoma (UCO).
-She teaches a number of courses in emergency and disaster management, public administration, and environmental and social justice.
-At UCO, she is also involved in Praxis, Latino Faculty and Staff Association, and the DACA Taskforce, among others.
+Dr. Alyssa L. Provencio (you can call her Dr. P) is an assistant professor in the Department of Political Science and core faculty of the Master of Public Administration program at the University of Central Oklahoma (UCO).
+She teaches courses in emergency and disaster management, public administration, and environmental and social justice.
+At UCO, she works on diversity, equity, and inclusion initiatives, and serves on committees related to curriculum and pedagogy.
+She is the Director of the Leadership Minor and President of the Latino Faculty and Staff Association.

 Provencio's teaching and research interests include issues of gender, race, vulnerability, representative bureaucracy, consensus building, and community empowerment in emergency and disaster management.